top of page

 It involves embracing the possibility of favorable or unfavorable events occurring, often without full control or predictability.
 When someone chances something, they embark on a course of action or make a decision without absolute certainty of the outcome.
 Chancing implies a willingness to embrace uncertainty, seize opportunities, or face potential risks.
 It can involve venturing into the unknown, pursuing a new endeavor, or taking a leap of faith.
 Chancing also suggests an element of spontaneity, as it involves acting in the moment or seizing unplanned opportunities.
 While chancing may involve an element of luck or serendipity, it also requires personal initiative and the willingness to step outside one's comfort zone.
 Chancing reflects a mindset of openness, curiosity, and willingness to explore new possibilities in the face of uncertainty.

-Example sentences of chance
+Example sentences containing chance

 1. I will chance a new route to work today.